codecraftingtools/codecraftingtools.github.io/_sources/status.rst.txt

 these tools in an internal code base, but the process of knitting all of the pieces together into a cohesive, open-source suite of development tools will take some time.
-Please continue reading to learn more about where we are headed.
+Please continue reading to learn more about our approach and where we are headed.